airdcpp-web/airdcpp-webui/README.md

     $ npm start

-The development server connects to AirDC++ Web API through port 80 by default.
-You may edit devServer.js to use a different port.
+The development server connects to AirDC++ Web API through the default port 5600.

 When the server is running, open your browser and navigate to http://localhost:3000